Areas of Study

 The general examination tests the candidate in the following areas: (1) a basic, general knowledge of Chinese and Japanese art and/or archaeology; (2) a specialized knowledge in the field of the dissertation; and (3) Chinese or Japanese history, literature, or religion, or a similar subject in the culture of China or Japan within a chosen period.”

-Typically, students in the Classical Art and Archaeology program spend the first two and a half years in class work.
+Typically, students in the Ancient Art and Archaeology program spend the first two and a half years in course work.
 General exams are usually taken in the latter half of the third year.
-The general examination tests the candidate in the following areas: Greek and Latin sight exams, Prose only (administered by Classics), 8-hour written general examination in Greek and Roman archaeology, 4-hour written examination devoted to the general area of the dissertation and a 2-hour oral examination covering materials related to both written exams.
+The general examination tests the candidate by means of an 8-hour written exam in Ancient art and archaeology, and a 4-hour written exam devoted to the general area of the dissertation; these are followed by a 2-hour oral examination covering materials related to both written exams.